-The Local Code of Corporate Governance is consistent with the principles of the CIPFA/SOLACE 2007 Framework Delivering Good Governance in Local Government and its 2012 Guidance and Addendum and describes in detail the Council's corporate governance arrangements.
+The Council is required to review its corporate governance arrangements annually and conducts its review against its Local Code of Corporate Governance.
+This Code, approved in 2014, is consistent with the principles of the CIPFA/SOLACE 2007 Framework Delivering Good Governance in Local Government and its 2012 Guidance and Addendum and describes in detail the Council's corporate governance arrangements.
+The Code is due to be reviewed in 2016/2017.

-The Council's annual review of the effectiveness of its corporate governance for 2014/2015 provides assurance of the strengthening of the Council's governance arrangements in the past year, significant progress in addressing identified issues, and identification of issues for further action at corporate and service level.
+The Council's annual review of the effectiveness of its corporate governance for 2015/2016 provides assurance of the strength of the Council's governance arrangements, significant progress in addressing identified issues, and identification of issues for further action at corporate and service level.
 The Annual Governance Statement reflects this review and the progress made and provides overall assurance of the effectiveness of the Council's arrangements.